 Feverfew Plant Harvesting

-A member of the Asteraceae family along with its cousin’s sunflowers and dandelions, feverfew has dense clusters of daisy-like flowers.
+A member of the Asteraceae family along with its cousins, sunflowers and dandelions, feverfew has dense clusters of daisy-like flowers.
 These blooms perch atop stalks over the bushy, dense foliage of the plant.
 Feverfew, native to southeastern Europe, has alternate yellowish-green, haired leaves that, when crushed, emit a bitter aroma.
-Established plants attain a height of between 9-24 inches.
+Established plants attain a height of between 9-24 inches (23 to 61 cm.).

 Its Latin name Tanacetum parthenium is partially derived from the Greek “parthenium,” meaning “girl” and alluding to another of its uses – to soothe menstrual complaints.
 Feverfew has an almost ridiculous number of common names including:

 - devil daisy

 - feather fully

 - midsummer daisy

 When to Harvest Feverfew Leaves

 Feverfew plant harvesting will take place in the plant’s second year when the flowers are in full bloom, around mid-July.
 Harvesting feverfew herbs when in full bloom will produce a higher yield than an earlier harvest.
 Take care not to take more than 1/3 of the plant when harvesting.